thesolidproject/D3_Workflow/manuals/intro.md

 ### Introduction

-This project was built for Northrop Grumman to display a workflow tree diagram using d3.js and json data.
+This project was built for Northrop Grumman to display a shop floor visualization using d3.js and json data.

 ### Project Initialization

-To begin, please download project files from [GitHub](https://github.com/thesolidproject/D3_Workflow).
+To begin, please download project files from [GitHub](https://github.com/thesolidproject/Shopfloor).

 NOTE: The project will need to be hosted on a web server which allow you to access your HTML files and will provide the structure that allows it to be displayed on a web browser.